In a separate post, we provide a comprehensive overview of WordPress Themes.

 - WordPress themes free

-- best free WordPress themes for blogs (enter whatever your business, area of interest or website is about)
+- best free WordPress themes for business (or whatever your business, area of interest or blog is about)

-You are probably going to get an overwhelming amount of information to sort through in your search results.
+Chances are that you are going to get an overwhelming amount of disorganized information to sort through in the search listings.

-So, to help you save time and make things easier, let’s just cut through the clutter and make the process of finding great WordPress themes really simple.
+So, to help you save time and make your life easier, let’s just cut through the clutter and make the process of finding great WP themes simple.

 WordPress.com vs WordPress.org Themes

-Before we start, you should know that WordPress offers users both a hosted and a self-hosted version.
-We’ll explain these differences in a later post.
-For now, let’s just be focusing on finding themes for the self-hosted version of WordPress (WordPress.org) in this post, which gives you more freedom, more options and more control over your site’s web design.
+Before we start, you need to know that WordPress offers users both a hosted and a self-hosted version.
+We’ll explain these differences in a later article.
+For now, let’s just be covering themes for the self-hosted version of WordPress (WordPress.org) in this post, which gives you more freedom, more options and more control over your site’s web design.

-Next, it’s useful to know that you will find thousands of Free and Paid WP themes made available.
-Free themes for WordPress are generally distributed as Free Software under the terms of the GNU General Public License, or they will be licensed for use as Premium (i.e. paid) themes.
+Next, it’s useful to know that you will easily find many Free and Paid WordPress themes made available.
+Free WP themes are normally distributed as Free Software under the terms of the GNU General Public License, or they will be sold as Premium (paid) themes.

-There are two places where WordPress themes can be found.
-The first is in WordPress theme marketplaces and theme directories.
-The second place are the commercial and independent theme houses.
+There are mostly 2 places where themes can be found.
+The first place is in WordPress theme marketplaces and WP theme directories.
+The second type of place are the commercial and independent WordPress theme development firms.

-WP theme marketplaces and theme directories are large theme stores. theme developers (both commercial and independent) list their themes (both free and paid) in the marketplace or directory and customers shop for these just like they would if they were shopping for apps on an app store or software marketplace.
+WP theme marketplaces and theme directories are big aggregators of themes.
+WP theme developers (both commercial and independent) list their themes (both free and paid) in the marketplace or directory and visitors search for these just like they would if they were shopping for apps on an app store or software directory.

-Commercial and independent theme developers can develop both free and premium WordPress themes, and can vary in size, from an individual theme designer or a small team of developer, to large theme design companies.
+Commercial and independent theme stores typically will design both free and premium themes, and can vary in size, from an individual developer or a small team of theme developer, to large theme design companies.

-Let’s now show you where to search for the best themes for your website.
+Let’s now show you where to search for the best WordPress themes for your website or blog.

 WordPress.org

-The official WordPress.org theme directory is the biggest and best place to find WP themes for free.
-In fact, it’s probably the only free directory you should use when looking for free WordPress themes.
-The reason why, is because –as many free software users have learned– downloading free software, add-ons, apps, templates or themes from untrustworthy places can contain malicious code and place your computer, digital presence … even your entire business at risk.
+The official WordPress theme directory is the biggest and best place to download free WP themes.
+In fact, it’s probably the only free directory you should use when looking for free WP themes.
+The reason for this, is because –as many free software users have discovered– downloading free software, add-ons, apps, templates or themes from untrustworthy places can contain malicious code and put your computer, digital presence and even your entire business at risk.

-The WordPress theme directory is not only a trustworthy and reputable place to download themes for your website, but it also uses a review team comprised of dedicated and enthusiastic volunteers to review and ensure that each theme in the directory complies with specific standards of quality and security.
+The WP directory is not only a trustworthy and reputable place to download themes for your website, but it also uses a theme review team comprised of dedicated and hard working volunteers to review and make sure that each theme in the directory meets specific standards of quality and security.

-To browse thousands of great-looking FREE WordPress themes from the official WP Themes Repository, go here:
+To browse thousands of great-looking FREE WordPress themes from the official Themes Directory, go here:

 http://www.wordpress.org/extend/themes

-Useful Tip: You can easily browse through every WordPress theme in the WordPress.org directory and not only find what you are looking for, but also easily install and start using it directly from within your WP dashboard with a couple of mouse clicks.
+Useful Tip: You can easily browse through every theme in the WordPress.org theme directory and not only find what you are looking for, but also easily install and activate it directly from within your WordPress dashboard with a couple of clicks.

-WordPress provides a filtering function inside the dashboard area that lets you narrow down your search for themes based on criteria like Colours, Layout and Features …
+WordPress has a built-in filtering function inside the admin area that lets you narrow down your search for themes based on criteria like Colors, Layout and Features …

-Note: in an earlier post where we present an overview of WordPress themes and discuss the importance of choosing “responsive” themes, we explained how these allow your site to be viewed without problems across all devices (e.g. your computer, tablet and smartphone) …
+Note: in another article where we present an overview of WordPress themes and discuss the importance of choosing “responsive” WordPress themes, we explained how responsive themes allow your site to be viewed correctly on all devices (e.g. your visitors’ computers, smartphones and tablets) …

-The obvious “pro” to using free themes is that it costs nothing to download and use the theme on your site.
-An added plus, is that many free themes are professionally designed and offer a number of customizable options, giving you great flexibility and choice in how you configure all of its various layout elements.
+The obvious “pro” to using free WP themes is that it’s free to download and use the theme.
+An added plus, is that many free themes are professionally designed and provide a number of customizable features, giving you great flexibility and choice in how you configure all of its various layout elements.

-The ”cons” to using free WP themes are that your themes may not get updated as often with new features and bug fixes, and you shouldn’t expect the theme developer to provide immediate support, especially if they are not getting paid.
-Most free themes will ask you for a donation to help cover their support costs.
+The ”cons” to using free themes are that your themes may not get updated as often with new features and bug fixes, and it’s unrealistic to expect the developer to provide dedicated support, especially if they are not getting paid.
+Many freely distributed themes will ask you for a donation to help cover their support costs.

 When downloading free themes, therefore, check to see when the theme was last updated.
-If it’s been over 1 year since any changes were made, then you should think carefully about using it, as the theme may have been abandoned by its developer.
+If it’s been more than a year since any changes were last made, then we advise you to think twice about using it, as the WordPress software is frequently updated and these changes can result in conflicts or errors with older code.

-If you’re just getting started and your website or blog is still quite new, it’s a good idea to start with a free theme until you have a better idea of the kind of site design that would work best for your site before spending any money on premium themes.
-Who knows, the theme you downloaded for free could be exactly what works for you and helps to convert your site visitors into customers.
+If you’re just getting started and your website or blog is still quite new, it’s a good idea to start with a free theme until you have a better idea of the kind of site design that would work best for your site before spending money on paid themes.
+Who knows, the theme you downloaded for free may just be the thing that works for your site and for your business.

-Now that we’ve seen how to find free themes in the WordPress theme directory and how to filter your search for themes that meet your specific criteria, let’s turn our attention to finding premium themes.
+Now that we’ve seen how to find free themes in the WordPress theme directory and ways to filter your search for themes that meet your specific criteria, let’s turn our attention to premium WP themes.

-If you are looking for themes with stunning web design, or professional quality yet highly affordable WordPress web design themes with a distinctive look, unique customizable options and responsive support, then search through the WordPress theme galleries of the “Premium” theme design agencies listed below:
+If you are looking for themes with stunning design, or professional quality yet highly affordable WordPress web design themes with a distinctive look, unique customizable options and ongoing support, you can search through the WordPress theme galleries of the “Premium” theme design agencies listed below:

 ThemeForest

-ThemeForest is one of the biggest and well known WordPress theme directories online.
+ThemeForest is one of the largest and best-known WP theme directories online.

 ThemeForest allows many professional WordPress theme creators to showcase their designs through their online marketplace.
-There are well over 17,000 premium WordPress themes to choose from (some starting from as little as $3) …
+There are currently over 17,000 premium themes listed (some starting from as little as $3) …

-(click on the images above to view all themes on ThemeForest)
+(click on the above images to view all ThemeForest themes)

 If you visit the ThemeForest theme directory, you will be able to browse for specific WordPress themes in a range of categories, such as:

-- Blog/Magazine – themes for bloggers and political blogs, etc.
+- Blog/Magazine – themes for personal blogs and parenting blogs, etc.

-- Corporate – themes suitable for business sites and marketing purposes.
+- Corporate – themes suitable for medical sites and marketing purposes.

-- Creative – themes for creative work, cv and resume writing, etc.
+- Creative – themes suitable for video galleries, ebook authors, etc.

-- Directory Listings – themes that suit sites related to employment opportunities, holiday rentals, business directories, etc.
+- Directory Listings – themes suitable for sites about employment opportunities, dining out & restaurants, social directories, etc.

-- Entertainment – themes for celebrity blogs, cafes, etc.
+- Entertainment – themes for fashion blogs, nightlife, etc.

 - Mobile – e.g. mobile-switching themes.